MuneebAhmedQureshi/Invoking-Weka-From-Python/README.md

 # Invoking-Weka-From-Python
-A complete guide on installing, integrating and invoking Weka from Python<br>
+Getting started with Python Weka Wrapper using Python<br>
 <br><b>Installing Anaconda for Python</b><br>
 Follow this link and download Anaconda<br>
 <a>https://www.anaconda.com/download/</a><br>